wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 tasks to complete and free up enough ram.
 This can cause cores to remain idle.
 The worst possible case would be running a single task that uses the entire RAM, thus leaving all remaining cores idle while it executes.
-Because RAM constraints can causes idle time, they can also cause loss of parallel efficiency.
+Because RAM constraints can cause idle time, they can also cause loss of parallel efficiency.

 #### Simulating RAM Constraints